Note: We don't accept donations of any kind.

 Higher Monthly Costs

 Assisted living homes are costly, particularly where extra care is needed.
-Expenses can be increased with the increase in care requirements.
+Expenses can increase with the increase in care requirements.

 Adjustment to a New Environment